dbogatic/poa_blockchain/README.md

 * ![transaction_complete](images/Screen_Shot23.png)

-* We can see that the transaction has been processed sucsessfully on our newly created dragancoin custom network.
+* We can see that the transaction has been processed successfully on our newly created dragancoin custom network.
 #
 Sources: